Debt Recycling

 Strategies

-• Split loan accounts so when you redraw it is always from a loan which is 0% deductible.
+• Split loan accounts before you pay down so when you redraw it is always from a loan which is 0% deductible.

 • Investing in income producing growth assets (property or shares) can result in negative gearing for the borrowers.

 • Lending to a family trust or company can allow you to stream excess returns to low income family members.
-Only beneficial if the investment inside the trust can return more than the commercial rate you have to charge.
+Only beneficial if the investment inside the trust can return more than the commercial rate you have to charge for a trust loan.

-• When interest rates are low purchase secured bonds or notes from your business or trust at commercial rates for 20 years.
+• When interest rates are low use fixed interest loans from your trust at commercial rates for 20 years.
 When interest rates rise this may result in negative gearing.

 • If on a principle & interest home loan, loan your family trust using a P&I loan with the same term so the principle reduces together.
 You can release equity later and purchase other assets.